Darkhogg/LWJTorrent/README.txt

  To read a file or some other stream, simply instantiate BencodeInputStream and call readValue().
-This will return a Value<?>, which can be casted to one of its subclasses or converted using the convert* methods in Bencode.
+This will return a Value<?>, which can be casted to one of its subclasses or converted using the convertFromValue methods in Bencode.

+ To do the opposite, writing data to streams, use BencodeOutputStream.
+You can write Values directly or convert other objects into values using the Bencode methods convertToValue.

  If you find any problems, bugs, etc., please use the GitHub main project
  page: https://github.com/Darkhogg/es.darkhogg.bencode/